Three connected basins surround the southern Falklands:

 Well 61/25-1 (Stebbing) was drilled in 2012 to test anticlinal closures within the thrust belt of the South Falkland Basin, but failed to reach its planned terminal depth due to technical problems whilst drilling.
 The well was plugged and abandoned with gas shows.

 Well 42/7-1 (Loligo) was drilled in 2012 to test a stacked set of seismic high amplitude events covering over 6000 Km2 in the Falkland Plateau Basin.
-The feature may contain up to 100 TCF of gas in place, according to the FOGL website, although all attempts to recover gas to surface were unsuccessful due to the lack of conventional reservoir at this level.
+The feature may contain up to 100 TCF of gas in place, according to Falkland Oil and Gas Ltd (FOGL), although all attempts to recover gas to surface were unsuccessful due to the lack of conventional reservoir at this level.
 The Falkland Islands Government classifies the well as having been plugged and abandoned with gas shows.

 Well 53/02-1 (Humpback) spudded 13/06/2015.
 Reached target depth, encountered oil but not in commercial quantities, subsequently plugged and abandoned.

 Seventeen or so wells have been drilled in the Argentine part of the Malvinas Basin, with some limited success.

 The Southern Basins are at the earliest stage of exploration.

 Potential 'play' types for these basins include:

 - large-scale wedges of low stand fan deposits

 - localised sandstone wedges associated with the basin margin faults

 - tilted fault-block traps at Jurassic and cretaceous level